Matse2005/VSChristmas-Extension/README.md

 - Added a statusbar item on the left
 - Toogle the text on the statusbar items
 - Changed a few typos

+### 0.0.6

+- Changed the way you can disable and enable the location of the Christmas button, you can now chose to disable, the location to show or show it on the left and right.

+### 0.0.7

+- Added esbuild as a bundler